 If you have noticed recurring efflorescence on your walls with no signs of an obvious leak or source of moisture, you may require the service of a professional damp-proofing company.

 Garratts Damp & Timber have over 16 years of experience handling problems with damp, timber issues and providing basement tanking services to properties in London and the Home Counties.
-Book your free survey with Garratts Damp & Timber today or get in touch with our team on 0208 535 7536.
+Book your survey with Garratts Damp & Timber today or get in touch with our team on 0208 535 7536.